Perform a disk check on a Synology NAS (DSM6+)

 5) Do the check (this is the command for EXT4 partitions)

-fsck.ext4 -fv /dev/mapper/vol1-origin
+sudo fsck.ext4 -fv /dev/mapper/vol1-origin

 NOTE: /dev/mapper/vol1-origin